-Did Uber make the right move when it exited the world’s most populous markets?
+Did Uber (UBER) make the right move when it exited the world’s most populous markets?

-Financially, the answer seems to be yes.
+Financially, the answer seems to be yes for Uber, which makes its public debut on Friday, May 10.
 The deals have spared Uber from losing billions of dollars and so far they have been sound investments, according to the ride-hailing company’s IPO filing.
 Uber has already seen some gains from its exit deals with local players, including China’s Didi Chuxing and Russia’s Yandex.
-Those minority stakes, including 15% in Didi Chuxing, 23% of Singapore-based Grab and 38% of Yandex taxi, collectively contributed $12.5 billion to Uber’s valuation, which could reportedly be worth $100 billion.
+Those minority stakes, including 15% in Didi Chuxing, 23% of Singapore-based Grab and 38% of Yandex taxi, collectively contributed $12.5 billion to Uber’s valuation.

 But the unusual arrangements also leave Uber competing with its own investments as regional leaders in the industry expand and look for new opportunities to grow.

-While Lyft (LYFT), which has experienced a free fall in its first month in the public market, operates only in the U.S. and Canada, Uber is a global transportation empire operating in over 63 countries.
+While Lyft (LYFT) — which reported first-quarter revenue that topped expectations on May 7 — operates only in the U.S. and Canada, Uber is a global transportation empire operating in over 63 countries.
 The international market is crucial to the company’s growth— markets outside the U.S. account for approximately 74% of all trips booked on its platform in the last quarter of 2018.
 As Uber is getting a bigger share of the global ride-hailing business, which Grand View Research projects to be worth $11.94 billion by 2025, it will inevitably be battling for market share with companies that it owns minority stakes in.

 The San Francisco-based startup expanded abroad in 2011 at a stunning growth rate.
 Uber launched in a new city each day by the end of 2014.
 The expansion sent Uber’s valuation ballooning, but not all of its overseas endeavors have panned out very well.